celery/celery/docs/userguide/calling.rst

     - ``delay(*args, **kwargs)``

-        Shortcut to send a task message, but does not support execution options.
+        Shortcut to send a task message, but doesn't support execution options.

     - *calling* (``__call__``)

-        Applying an object supporting the calling API (e.g. ``add(2, 2)``) means that the task will be executed in the current process, and not by a worker (a message will not be sent).
+        Applying an object supporting the calling API (e.g. ``add(2, 2)``) means that the task will be executed in the current process, and not by a worker (a message won't be sent).

 .. _calling-cheat: